-Immunization Summary for School Attendance in the state of Ohio Vaccines Immunizations Recommended For School Attendance DTaP/DT K Tdap/Td Four (4) or more of DTaP or DT, or any combination.
+Vaccines Immunizations Recommended For School Attendance DTaP/DT K Tdap/Td Four (4) or more of DTaP or DT, or any combination.
 If all four doses Diphtheria, were given before the 4th birthday, a fifth (5) dose is required.
-If the Tetanus, fourth dose was administered at least six months after the third dose, Pertussis and on or after the 4th birthday, a fifth (5) dose is not required.
-1-12 Four (4) or more of DTaP or DT, or any combination.
-Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children age seven (7) and up.
+If the fourth dose was administered at least six months after the third dose, Tetanus, Pertussis and on or after the 4th birthday, a fifth (5) dose is not required. renussis 1-12 Four (4) or more of DTaP or DT, or any combination.
+Three doses of Td or a combination of Td and Tdap is the minimum acceptable for 1 1 children age seven (7) and up.
 Grades 7-12 One (1) dose of Tdap vaccine must be administered prior to entry.
-K-6 Three (3) or more doses of IPV.
-The FINAL dose must be 20770 administered on or after the 4th birthday regardless of the number of POLIO previous doses.
+K-6 There (2) on more decay of IDV.
+The FINAL decay must be Three (3) or more doses of IPV.
+The FINAL dose must be DOI 10 administered on or after the 4th birthday regardless of the number of POLIO previous doses.
 If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.
 Grades 7-12 Three (3) or more doses of IPV or OPV.
-If the third dose of either series was received prior to the fourth birthday, a fourth (4) dose is required; If a combination of OPV and IPV was received, four (4) MMD doses of either vaccine are required.
-MMR Maaslas K-12 Two (2) decay of MMD.
-Decay 1 moves he administed donor on offer the Measles, Two (2) doses of MMR.
+If the third dose of either series was received prior to the fourth birthday, a fourth (4) dose is required; If a combination of OPV and IPV was received, four (4) MAMD doses of either vaccine are required.
+MMR Maaslas K-12 Two (2) decay of MAD.
+Decay 1 months administered on an efforth.
+Measles, Two (2) doses of MMR.
 Dose 1 must be administered on or after the Mumps, Rubella first birthday.
-The second dose must be administered at least 28 days after dose 1.
-HEP B K-12 Hepatitis B Three (3) doses of Hepatitis B. The second dose must be administered riepantis B at least 28 days after the first dose.
+The second dose must be administered at least 28 days HED D after dose 1.
+HEP B K-12 Hepatitis B Three (3) doses of Hepatitis B. The second dose must be administered at least 28 days after the first dose.
 The third dose must be given at least 16 weeks after the first dose and at least 8 weeks after the second dose.
-The last dose in the series (third or fourth dose), must not be administered before age 24 weeks.
-Varicella K-6 (Chickenpox) Two (2) doses of varicella vaccine must be administered prior to entry. ( - r - ) Dose 1 must be administered on or after the first birthday.
+The last dose in the series (third or fourth dose), must not be Variaslla administered before age 24 weeks.
+Varicella K-6 Two (2) deeps of variable vaccine must be administered prior to entry (Chickenpox) Two (2) doses of varicella vaccine must be administered prior to entry.
+Dose 1 must be administered on or after the first birthday.
 The second dose should be administered at least three (3) months after dose one (1); however, if the second dose is administered at least 28 days after the first dose, it is considered valid.
-Grades 7-10 One (1) dose of varicella vaccine must be administered on or after the first birthday.
-MCV4 Grade 7 Meningococcal One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry Grade 12 Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry
+Grades 7-10 One (1) dose of MCVA varicella vaccine must be administered on or after the first birthday.
+MCV4 Grade 7 Meningococcal One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry Grade 12 Two (2) decreases of manifestational (companion A. C. W. and V.) veccina Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry